LanguageXange/NClone/README.md

-# View Live Demo Here: https://languagexange.github.io/NClone/
+### View Live Demo Here: https://languagexange.github.io/NClone/
-# In Progress...
+Still In Progress...

 Styling notes:
 1. psedo class ::after to create an overlay on the background image